digital-botanical-gardens-initiative/dendron-dbgi/vault/master-work-23-24.Database.md

 ## Data structure

 The data structure works as follow:

-- Labels: A table that stores all the sample labels we generate using a python script.
+- [[master-work-23-24.Database.Labels]]: A table that stores all the sample labels we generate using the [[master-work-23-24.Scripts.Python.label-creator]] software.
+This permits to only obtain unique labels to avoid duplicate samples.
+- [[master-work-23-24.Database.QField_data]]: A table that stores the collection metadata.
+This also permit to check that samples labels used during the collection are effectively unique and present in the [[master-work-23-24.Database.Labels]] table.
+- [[master-work-23-24.Database.QField_data_obs]]: A table that store the observations metadata from specimens we cuouldn't collect during collection campains.
+- [[master-work-23-24.Database.Inat_data]]: A table that stores the [[master-work-23-24.iNaturalist]] metadata.
+These data are fetched from [[master-work-23-24.iNaturalist]], in order to have a community taxon resolution or curation, retrieved by the [[master-work-23-24.Scripts.Python.inat-fetcher]] script.

-- database structure
+- [[master-work-23-24.Database.]